AgnitumuS/ubjs/tutorials/production_env.md

  - /logs, /stores, /localdb
  - ./inetpub/clientRequire folder

-If this is a product set a
+In case this is a product, set a
 ```
 "config": {
  "ubapptype": "product"